ologn-tech/tshark/README.md

-## How to compile tshark binary for arm64 architecture android devices
+## How to compile tshark binary for arm architecture android devices
    TShark is a network protocol analyzer.
 It lets you capture packet data from a live network, or read packets from a previously saved capture file, either printing a decoded form of those packets to the standard output or writing the packets to a file.
 TShark's native capture file format is pcap format.

 ### Clone this repository from github into your home directory